HoracioSoldman/batch-processing-on-aws/README.md

 7. **AWS Redshift**, a fully managed and highly scalable data warehouse solution offered by Amazon.
 We will build our Data Warehouse on Redshift and we will make the data available for visualisation tools from there.

 8. **Metabase** another open-source software that allows an easy visualisation and analytics of structured data.
-We will build a dashboard with Metabase to better visualize our data stored in Redshift.
+We will build a dashboard with Metabase to better visualise our data stored in Redshift.

 9. **Docker**, a set of platform as a service which containerise softwares, allowing them to act the same way across multiple platforms.
 In this project, we will run Airflow and Metabase on Docker.